loopbackio/loopback.io/pages/en/lb3/Attaching-models-to-data-sources.md

 This example creates a MySQL data source called "corp1".
 The identifier determines the name by which you refer to the data source and can be any string.

+If you wish to hide data source credentials outside the source code, and instead use environment variables, you can define a datasource programmatically.
+In order for a programmatically defined data source to be registered for use in attaching to a model ...
+TBC

 ## Add data source credentials

+For security reasons, it is better not to include credentials in the source code, and instead extract them from environment variables when defining the datasource.

 Edit `datasources.json` to add the necessary authentication credentials for the data source; typically hostname, username, password, and database name.